'Does Everything Change as Quickly as a Chameleon?'

 |Friday||Adventure PE||Adventure PE||English||Maths|

-Monday: Homework to be handed in and new homework to be given out (this will include: Maths, English, Independent Activity, Times tables and spellings.
-Spelling test will be carried out on a Thursday and children will be expected to relearn any that they got incorrect at home.
+Spelling test will be carried out on a Friday and children will be expected to relearn any that they got incorrect at home.

 Expectations in Year 5